 I came away a believer—that in addition to making structural alignments relative to the position of the sun, moon and stars, the ancients may have also used dowsing rods to discover ley-lines.
-Because alignments maintained “as above, so below” order, they may have located their early settlements and cities along ley-lines.
+Because alignments maintained “as above, so below” order, they may have even located their early settlements and cities along these lines.
 Normally, when I toured Maya sites I wore my “science hat.”
 But there were instances like this when I was challenged to keep an open mind.

 Dowsing At Xunantunich

 Excerpt From Jaguar Sun (p.
 247-248 )